 If you want your YouTube channel visitors to take you seriously and hit that subscribe button, you’ve got to look the part.

-Take a look at mine to get some idea of what to write in yours, it’s not the most inspiring I know, but it will give you an idea of what to come up with for your own channel bio.
+Take a look at mine to get some idea of what to write for yours, it’s not the most inspiring I know, but it will give you an idea of what to come up with for your own channel bio.

 Tip #3: Use branded thumbnails in your videos

-- If you’re using images to represent the content of your video, make sure they’re relevant and suitable for a wide audience.
+- If you’re using stock images to represent the content of your video, make sure they’re relevant and suitable for a wide audience.